mklarqvist/djinn/README.md

 Building requires the packages: [htslib](https://github.com/samtools/htslib), [zstd](https://github.com/facebook/zstd), [lz4](https://github.com/lz4/lz4), and `openssl` if debugging.
 Build with `make` and build with debug flags by passing invoking `make debug`.
 Compile with `make debug_size` to get compression performance dumped to the console.

+### Usage

+Compile and execute `djinn` to display available command line options.
+For usage of the library, see `main.cpp` for an example.
+Detailed examples coming soon.

 ### Note

 This is a collaborative effort between Marcus D. R. Klarqvist ([@klarqvist](https://github.com/mklarqvist/)) and James Bonfield ([@jkbonfield](https://github.com/jkbonfield)).